 1. Official ACER GAMSAT Papers (10/10)

-I strongly recommend doing one of the ACER papers before your GAMSAT preparation to get a feel of the exam and rough idea of your weakness.
-Do not practice all the official questions after revision.
-Instead, attempt one practice test before preparation so you can identify your weakness (your score will most likely be rubbish but do not worry thats part of the process).
+I strongly recommend doing one of the ACER papers at the beginning of your GAMSAT preparation to get a feel of the exam and a rough idea of your weakness.
 Take note of topics and question-types you found difficult and use the results to structure your preparation.
-You can buy this on the official ACER website or get it cheaper on eBay from past candidates.
+You can buy them on the official ACER website.

 2. Des O’neil GAMSAT Question Bank -Complete Set (9/10)

 These provide great GAMSAT practice questions for each section.
 Unfortunately, the company has stopped making GAMSAT resources, as a result, it’s no longer being updated and has been getting more and more out of phase with the current state of the GAMSAT.
-They are still worth while if you can get your hands on them, but I do not recommend paying for them.
+However, they are still worth while if you can get your hands on them, but I do not recommend paying too much for them.

 4. Organic Chemistry for dummies by Dr Arthur Winter (8/10)

 I used this book in conjunction with my old A level Chemistry books.
 It is easy-to-understand and explains the basic principles of organic chemistry in simple terms, providing great insight into organic chemistry for Section 3 of the GAMSAT.
-A must-buy for candidates in the non-scientific field or need a brush up on core chemistry concepts.
+A great-buy for candidates in the non-scientific field or need a brush up on core chemistry concepts.
+However, I must stress that candidates should first consider the vast amount of free materials online to help with building science knowledge.

 I used this book in conjunction with my old A level Physics book.
 It is easy-to-understand and explains the basic principles of physics in simple terms, providing great insight into core physics concepts for Section 3 of the GAMSAT.
-A must-buy for candidates in the non-scientific field or need a brush up on core concepts.
+A great-buy for candidates in the non-scientific field or need a brush up on core concepts.
+Again, I must stress that you should first consider free materials that are available online.

-I found the official verbal reasoning and quantitative reasoning question banks for the UKCAT helpful to prepare for the GAMSAT.
-I definitely recommend having a look at this to help boost your critical thinking and maths skills.
+I found the official verbal reasoning question banks for the UCAT helpful to prepare for the GAMSAT Section 1 prose.
+I definitely recommend having a look at this to help boost your critical thinking skills.

 This another great resource to prepare for section 1, it has over 500 verbal reasoning questions which can be used to help with section 1 questions with written passages.
 I struggle with verbal reasoning so heavily invested time using this to improve my reading and critical thinking.